mmistakes/minimal-mistakes/_jobs/2020-07-17-ml-salmonella-postdoc-position.md

 ![](/assets/images/Salmonella_enteritidis_USDA.jpg)

-We will be filling this position as soon as possible, please apply by **August 1, 2020** {: .notice--warning}
+We will be filling this position as soon as possible, for full consideration please apply by **August 15, 2020** {: .notice--warning}

 # Position description